 Windows 10 includes an "Automatic Maintenance" function in Control Panel -> System and Security -> Security and Maintenance that performs a variety of maintenance tasks on a scheduled basis.
 This maintenance includes checking drives to see if they need to be optimized, checking for new updates, security scans, and other diagnostics.

-During the of drives, Windows 10 needs to record the last time a drive was optimized so that it doesn't defragment the same drive too often.
+When optimizing drives, Windows 10 should record the last time a drive was optimized so that it does not overwrite the same drive too often.

 Such as noted WilderSecurity members, with the release of Windows 10 2004, Optimize Drives does not properly record the last time a drive was optimized.

-Because of this, when you go back to Optimize Disk Drives (Windows Defragger), you will see that an SSD drive says "needs optimization" even though the maintenance was performed this morning as shown below.
+Because of this, when you go back to Drive Defragger, you will see that an SSD says it "needs optimization" even though the automatic maintenance was performed this morning, as shown below.

 In Windows 10 Insider Preview build 19551, Microsoft states that the issue has been resolved.